samsquire/ideas4/README.md

 It comes under the same theory as query optimisation and cost based planning and Object Relational Mapping.

-This could be combined with [Data Views](https://github.com/samsquire/ideas#90-views-of-data).
+This could be combined with [ideas # 90.
+Data Views](https://github.com/samsquire/ideas#90-views-of-data).

-This could be combined with [Query for data structure](https://github.com/samsquire/ideas4/blob/main/README.md#9-query-for-data-structure)
+This could be combined with [ideas4 # 9.
+Query for data structure](https://github.com/samsquire/ideas4/blob/main/README.md#9-query-for-data-structure)

 # 21. Sort group tree